 Hello friends!
-Stephanie from Stephie B’s Designs here again to teach you something new.
+Stephanie from Stephie B’s Designs here again to teach you how to create faux layered sleeves.
 Happy day!

 Long sleeve shirts are a necessity in most places around the country as we head in to winter.
 Temperatures are falling and mornings seem to be getting chillier and chillier, even here in Arizona (who knew?!).